RoanH/KeysPerSecond/README.md

 - When changing the key order, the keys are ordered from lowest value to highest value (negative values & skipping indices is allowed).
 - To change a GUI colour in the colours menu, click on the current colour
 - An opacity of 100% means completely opaque and an opacity of 0% means completely transparent.
+- The snap to screen edge function work on multi-monitor setups.
+- You can move the window with the arrow keys at 3 different speeds 1, 2 & 3 pixels at a time (2=Ctrl, 3=Shift).

 ## Updates
 2 February 2017: Added the option for the program to overlay the osu! window.
 This only works if osu! isn't being run in fullscreen mode.<br>